 I am a Senior Lecturer and the ATHENA SWAN Champion of the Psychology Department.
 I am also the Deputy Director of the Research Centre for Interaction Development and Diversity.

-I am currently Associate Head for Innovation in the Psychology Department.
 I joined Portsmouth University in 2016.
 Before that I was a postdoctoral researcher at the University of Paderborn and Bielefeld University in Germany, and was working on a project on early games, social routines and infant’s developing participation as well as a project on early language development.
 My interest in language as social coordination led me to my PhD project which I completed in Bielefeld, Germany in 2014 on the interactional foundations of language development.
 Before that I studied Languages and Linguistics at the Ionian University, Greece and worked as a translator.